Atulmali1055/SmartDrive/README.md

 ## 📞 Contact

-For questions or support, reach out to the project maintainer (you).
+For questions or support, reach out to the project maintainer.

 ---